 In addition to its 3G capabilities, this is likely to be the Gear S' killer feature.
 I was a fan of the Gear Fit's curved screen, but it was hard to get too excited about such a limited device.
 The much bigger curved display on the Gear S could make it one of the most intriguing smartwatches yet.

 The Gear S also gives you much more real estate than any of the other watches here.

 That can have its advantages, but, when it comes to wearables, bigger isn't always going to be better.
-When we get some wrists-on time with the Gear S, we'll be curious to see if its screen looks gaudily oversized.
+Typically, the more smartphone-like a wearable becomes, the less jewelry-like it becomes.

-The Gear S may also look a bit sharper than the other watches.
+The Gear S also looks a bit sharper than the other watches.